PyPLUTO: a data analysis Python package for the PLUTO code: Main features

 \item The \texttt{LoadPart} class loads and manipulates the PLUTO output files containing particle-related quantities.

 \item The \texttt{Image} class produces and handles the graphical windows and the plotting procedures.

 \end{itemize}

 Additionally, a separate \texttt{PyPLUTOApp} class launches a GUI able to load and plot 1D and 2D data in a single set of axes.
-PyPLUTO has been implemented to be supported by Windows, MacOS, and Linux, through both standard scripts and more interactive tools (e.g., IPython or Jupyter).
-The style guidelines follow the PEP8\footnote{\url{https://peps.python.org/pep-0008/}} conventions for Python codes (enforced through the Black package \hyperlink{ref-Langa2020}{Langa et al., 2020}) and focus on clarity and code readability.
+PyPLUTO has been implemented to be supported by Windows, macOS, and Linux, through both standard scripts and more interactive tools (e.g., IPython or Jupyter).
+The style guidelines follow the PEP8\footnote{\url{https://peps.python.org/pep-0008/}} conventions for Python codes, enforced through the Black package \hyperlink{ref-Langa2020}{Langa et al., 2020}, and focus on clarity and code readability.
+Finally, by leveraging the capabilities of the Sphinx package\footnote{\url{http://sphinx-doc.org/sphinx.pdf}}, PyPLUTO features extensive docstrings, providing a helpful reference for both users and developers.